Hiking GPS or iPhone? Using Your Smartphone to Navigate Outdoors

 This is a simple, cheap, and rather no-frills app that’s great for North American users, providing access to 70,000 USGS and Canadian topographic maps (including Alaska) that you can save to your device for no extra charge.

 There’s support for waypoints (and planning a route in-app) as well as GPX, KML, and CSV file import.
 One thing to keep in mind is that the developer has opted for slightly older USGS maps over newer ones because “they do not show hiking trails and lack other details.”

 Topo Maps might not be suitable for users in other parts of the world, but for a cheap and powerful North American mapping solution it’s a great choice.

 OS Maps (Free app, requires subscription)

 OS Maps is a new app that’s technically free, but requires an ongoing subscription if you really want to make serious use of it.
-It’s an official app from Ordnance Survey and offers digital downloads of the maps hikers have been using for generations.
+It’s an official app from Ordnance Survey (no longer available) and offers digital downloads of the maps hikers have been using for generations.

 Plan routes right there in the app, or use suggested routes to find out where to go next.
 The app also features support for adding digital versions of new paper OS maps you buy from hiking stores — just enter the code and download away.

 If you’re after a cheap app that provides access to maps for a variety of activities, MotionX GPS could be a good choice.
 You’ll get access to MotionX’s own road and terrain maps (which you can browse here), as well as NOAA charts, a companion Apple Watch app, all the free downloads your device can handle, and support for 300 tracks and 2,500 waypoints.